159753x/InterviewCSharp/README.md

 ### VisualizationHTML

 - **Type**: Console Application
 - **Description**: This project demonstrates the use of the shared code to generate an HTML report based on worker time entry data.
 It uses `SharedCodeLibrary` to process data and generate the HTML file.
+Resulting HTML file will be in InterviewCSharp\VisualizationHTML\bin\Debug\net8.0 with title 'time_entries.html'.

 ### Project2